What is the Actuarial Value Calculator and how is it used?

 - The organization serves primarily people who share the religious beliefs of the organization

 - The organization is a nonprofit organization as described in the Internal Revenue Code Sections 6033(a)(1) and 6033(a)(3)(A)(i) and (iii).

-Under the PPACA, qualified health plans may not have pre-existing condition limitations or lifetime maximums or annual limits on the dollar amount of essential health benefits, which the Department of Health and Human Services will define.
+Under the ACA, qualified health plans may not have pre-existing condition limitations or lifetime maximums or annual limits on the dollar amount of essential health benefits.

 Each state exchange's qualified health plans must cover essential health benefits at five levels: bronze (60 percent), silver (70 percent), gold (80 percent), platinum (90 percent) and catastrophic.
 Only an insurer or health maintenance organization with a license and in good standing in the state may offer exchange plans.